IRIS-Guan1221/Rolling-Residual-Adaptation/README.md

 See `THIRD_PARTY.md` for the underlying methods and `CITATION.cff` for the software citation.
 Chronos-2 and LightGBM retain their original attribution and licenses.

-Contact: Jing Guan, Hangzhou Yuanxiang Wansheng Technology Co., Ltd., guanjing@biumdigits.com.
+Contact: Jing Guan, Hangzhou MetaGenesis Technology Co., Ltd., guanjing@biumdigits.com.